arjunmann73/Intelligent-Targetting-QLearning/README.md

 # Intelligent Targetting System
-Targeting system based on Q-Learning designed to focus on a specific object.
+Targeting system based on Reinforcement Learning (Q-Learning to be more precise) designed to focus on a specific object.
 In the video game world, targeting systems exist in order to aid the player during game play by putting the focus onto a specific object or enemy within the game.
 From there, it is much easier to interact with that object or enemy as the players focus stays on it despite what is